 Originally written for CrossFit NYC, October 19, 2007.

-Everybody should invest in a and write in it everyday.
+Everybody should invest in a notebook and write in it everyday.
 There are many, many reasons to keep a journal.
 It is a great tool in the organization of thoughts and ideas.
 It is an invaluable tool in charting your progress in life.
 For the athlete, a journal is a necessity and should be in your gym bag along with your shoes, towel and other workout gear.
 I have long neglected the religious journaling of my workouts and other important details of my life and have paid the price.
 I have forgotten so much of what I have learned over the years.
 Furthermore, I have many achievements and accomplishments that have gone unjournaled and have thus faded into distant memories.
 It is unfortunate, but it is not too late.
 Since opening the gym, I have kept much better records of my workouts and have, as a result, made much better progress than I can ever remember.

 We encourage you to post your scores on the board, but that simply isn’t enough.
 You need to keep a copy with you.
 You should record what you did during your whole workout: warmup, workout, cool down, scores, times and weights.
 You should record your impressions of your workout.
 If you felt good or bad or injured or energized.
 You should record strategies that worked and did not work.
 Thoughts and ideas on how to improve your performance between workouts or to improve on your performance on a specific workout.
 If you learned some great detail that improved your form or time, you should write that down so you do not forget.